 So, keep in mind the hemline of your shirt when you are trying on your capri pants.
 Rarely is it the best look where your pants and top are splitting your body into halves.
 It’s usually better to have one portion be longer than the other.

 Therefore, since capris are shorter to start with, then there are many times that it can look better to tuck in your shirts!
 And for all those women who don’t tuck in their shirts anymore, then maybe try it with a longer shirt like a tunic?

 Or you could attempt the half-tuck where the shirt is only tucked in the front of your pants!
 These suggestions can give you the 1/3 to 2/3 ratio – or 2/3 to 1/3 ratio – that is a great guideline for a pleasing look!

 And never forget that the correct fit is important no matter what piece of clothing you’re wearing!
 I talked in detail about shopping for jeans lately, and this is no different for capris.

-I feel that we all still want to look our best, no matter what our age.
+I feel that we all still want to look our best, no matter our age.
 But that doesn’t mean you can’t break a couple of fashion rules that you grew up believing!
-Even if you want to wear capris, but think the bottom portion of your legs are too fat, too white or too riddled with veins, I would like to appeal to you to think differently.
+Even if you want to wear capris, but think the bottom portion of your legs is too fat, too white, or too riddled with veins, I would like to appeal to you to think differently.

-First, I beg each and every one of you to love your body no matter what its shape, color or scarring.
+First, I beg each and every one of you to love your body no matter what its shape, color, or scarring.
 We are blessed to have made it to the age that we are now.
 And our bodies are to thank for that!
 Any negativity that we put onto our bodies is unfortunately passed onto the next generations.
-And I would like to think that we need to build up our confidences, not tear them down!
+And I would like to think that we need to build up our confidence, not tear it down!

 So, as hard as it is, start telling yourself that you love your body!
 Warts and all!
 By practicing this mantra, we can start to change the perception that getting older is a bad thing, since we all know by now that perfection is unobtainable.